Orlando Galo

 Orlando Moisés Galo Calderón, known as Orlando Galo (born 11 August 2000) is a Costa Rican football player.
-He plays for Herediano.
+He plays for Latvian club Riga.

+In 2022, he was discover by FIFA using illegal substances in sports and banned for 12 months from playing professionally.

 International career

 He made his debut for the Costa Rica national football team on 7 October 2021 in a World Cup qualifier against Honduras.